Quang Phu Cau incense stick village guided tour from Hanoi

 Food & Culture Highlights

-Food in Discover Marseille in 90 Minutes with a Local Guide USD 105 reflects regional produce and neighbourhood traditions.
+Food in Ho Chi Minh City and Cu Chi tunnels full-day tour USD 55 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.